ngmachado/neucore/README.md

 - **Memory Management**: Store and retrieve conversations, documents, and other data with vector embeddings for semantic search
 - **Context Building**: Intelligently select relevant context for LLM prompts
 - **Reasoning System**: Structured approaches to complex reasoning (Chain of Thought, etc.)
+- **Template System**: Dynamic content generation with variable substitution and formatting
 - **Action System**: Define and execute concrete operations with validation
 - **Character Traits System**: Define and apply consistent AI personalities and styles
 - **Model Context Protocol (MCP)**: Structured approach to AI interactions